 How do I declare a minor?

 Students must determine what the requirements are for minors outside of BMB.
 When you are in the last required class or have completed the last required class, obtain a Declaration of Minor form.
-Bring the form to the Chief Undergrad Advisor (or similar signatory) in the department of the minor.
-Once it is filled out and signed, bring it to the Registrar’s Office.
+Bring the form to the advising office in the department of the minor, and they will provide further instruction if necessary.

 Can I change my schedule after the semester starts?